Zoom Meeting – Consumer Reports Reviews the Latest EVs

 Tesla has stopped taking orders for the Foundation series and the configurator shows the All-Wheel Drive ($79,990) and Cyberbeast ($103,490).

-The AWD starts at a low enough price that it would be eligible for the federal incentive if no options were ordered.
+The AWD starts at a low enough price that it squeaks by for the federal incentive if no options are ordered.
 The incentive MSRP cap is $80,000 for a pickup.
 There is also an income limitation of $300,000 for joint filers, which may be an issue for someone who can afford $80K for a vehicle.
 Anyway, that is moot for the time being.
 The configurator does not indicate that the vehicle qualifies.
 Tesla is usually very good at maximizing incentives, so it wouldn’t surprise us if things will change; we just don’t know when.

 Leases and commercial transactions do qualify for the federal $7500 incentive as those are not subject to the rules for consumer purchases.